divio/divio-cloud-docs/how-to/index.rst

 Python
 ~~~~~~~~~~~~~~~~

-For all Python-based projects, including those using Django and the Aldryn addons framework.
+For all Python-based in general, including those using Django and the Aldryn addons framework.

 .. toctree::
     :maxdepth: 1

+    Create (or migrate) and deploy a Flask project <flask-create-deploy>
     Install Python dependencies <install-python-dependencies>
     Pin all of your project's Python dependencies <resources-pin-dependencies>